syedaffanhamdani/cs-jokes/ReadMe.md

 # SQL
-- why sql developer looks at the sky at night?
+- why do SQL developers look at the sky at night?
 They like to count (\*)
 # Object Oriented Programming
-- Why do girls like python more than java? because Python does not treat them as objects
+- Why do girls like Python more than Java? because Python does not treat them as objects
-- What is object oriented way of becoming rich? // Inheritance
+- What is an object-oriented way of becoming rich? // Inheritance
 # Dark Mode
  Why do programmers prefer dark mode?
 Because light attracts bugs.
 # C and C++
-- What is difference between C and C++? // 1
+- What is the difference between C and C++? // 1

 # The weird JavaScript
-- Its online, its offline.
+- It's online, it's offline.
 What is it? // service worker

 ## typeOf NaN is a number